ONSdigital/ons-schema-definitions/docs/respondent_management_to_electronic_questionnaire.rst

   The logout url of the account service used to launch the survey.
 Not required for services that don't have a log in function (i.e., respondent home)
 ``channel``
-  The channel (client) from which the questionnaire was launched
+  The channel (client) from which the questionnaire was launched ``response_expires_at``
+  An ISO_8601 formatted date-time after which the unsubmitted partial response can be deleted from the database

 Schema Defined Fields
 ---------------------